amine-aboufirass/pandoc-latex-writer/test.md

 }
 ```

-An example of a listing imported from an external file:
+An example of a listing imported from an external file.
+Line [ln:print-statement]{ .line }
+contains a `print` statement:

 ``` {
     #lst:imported-code-block